nhumrich/small-prox/README.md

 forward packets.
 I decided to do it entirely in python as a learning experience for myself.
 Since the project is intended for local development only, I am not concerned about security/performance issues.
-That being said, this project uses asyncio and one of pythons fastest http parsers, so you shouldn't notice any slowness from it.
+That being said, this project uses asyncio and one of python's fastest http parsers, so you shouldn't notice any slowness from it.